Record label: New label strategies

 Computers and internet technology led to an increase in file sharing and direct-to-fan digital distribution, causing music sales to plummet in recent years.
 Labels and organizations have had to change their strategies and the way they work with artists.
 New types of deals called "multiple rights" or "360" deals are being made with artists, where labels are given rights and percentages to artist's touring, merchandising, and endorsements.
 In exchange for these rights, labels usually give higher advance payments to artists, have more patience with artist development, and pay higher percentages of CD sales.
 These 360 deals are most effective when the artist is established and has a loyal fan base.
 For that reason, labels now have to be more relaxed with the development of artists because longevity is the key to these types of pact.
 Several artists such as Paramore, Maino, and even Madonna have signed such types of deals.

 A look at an actual 360 deal offered by Atlantic Records to an artist shows a variation of the structure.
 Atlantic's document offers a conventional cash advance to sign the artist, who would receive a royalty for sales after expenses were recouped.
 With the release of the artist's first album, however, the label has an option to pay an additional $200,000 in exchange for 30 percent of the net income from all touring, merchandise, endorsements, and fan-club fees.
 Atlantic would also have the right to approve the act's tour schedule, and the salaries of certain tour and merchandise sales employees hired by the artist.
 In addition, the label also offers the artist a 30 percent cut of the label's album profits—if any—which represents an improvement from the typical industry royalty of 15 percent.

 Internet and digital labels

-With the Internet now being a viable source for obtaining music, netlabels have emerged.
+With the Internet now being the dominant source for obtaining music, netlabels have emerged.
 Depending on the ideals of the net label, music files from the artists may be downloaded free of charge or for a fee that is paid via PayPal or other online payment system.
 Some of these labels also offer hard copy CDs in addition to direct download.
 Digital Labels are the latest version of a 'net' label.
 Whereas 'net' labels were started as a free site, digital labels represent more competition for the major record labels.